open5gs/open5gs/README.md

 Installation
 ============

 This post will guide you on how to get installed **NextEPC** with your environment.
-To date, NextEPC has been tested on GNU/Linux distributions(Debian, Ubuntu, CentOS, Fedora, OpenSUSE), FreeBSD, and Mac OS X.
+To date, NextEPC has been tested on GNU/Linux distributions(Debian, Ubuntu, CentOS, Fedora), FreeBSD, and Mac OS X.